 Electric meter technicians use transformer test instruments to test equipment through ratio, ratio with burden measurements, and dead site testing.

 - Ratio testing is a direct concurrent measurement of amplitude and phase error measurements.

 - Ratio with burden added measurements is performed in addition to a CT circuit.
 The “burden” refers to the additional stress in order to analyze when the circuit becomes too burdened.

 - Dead site testing is a transformer test that measures direct concurrent measurements and discharges extra current, or a load boost, to the CT.

 An electric meter technician is not an electric pole lineman, although the two are sometimes confused.
-An electric powerline can be rated anywhere from 400,000 to 750,000 volts.
+An electric power line can be rated anywhere from 400,000 to 750,000 volts.
 That’s a lot of voltage.
-In contrast, the power in our homes is rated from 110 to 250 volts, which is miniscule compared to the voltage in overhead powerlines.
+In contrast, the power in our homes is rated from 110 to 250 volts, which is minuscule compared to the voltage in overhead power lines.